The Motley Fool: "Foolish Four" and dot-com bust

-In the late 1990s, the Motley Fool publicized their "Foolish Four" method of Systematic trading, adapted from the Dogs of the Dow method for selecting stocks from the Dow Jones Industrial Average based on high dividend yield.
+In the late 1990s, the Motley Fool publicized their "Foolish Four" method of systematic trading, adapted from the Dogs of the Dow method for selecting stocks from the Dow Jones Industrial Average based on high dividend yield.
 They published a book on the topic in 1999.
 Journalist Jason Zweig criticized the Foolish Four method in 1999.
 Zweig describes selecting high-dividend yield stocks as a "sensible" strategy, at least on a preliminary level, as such stocks tend to be relatively inexpensive compared to other stocks using various valuation methods.
 However, Zweig said the Motley Fool staff made outlandish claims such as the ability to "crush mutual funds [in] only 15 minutes a year", used needlessly complicated mathematical formulas and he questioned the method's effectiveness.
 In 2000, Motley Fool writer Ann Coleman admitted that the Foolish Four method "turned out to be not nearly as wonderful a strategy as we thought".
+In 1999, McQueen and Thorley wrote a light hearted paper that used the Foolish Four portfolio to illustrate the limitations of any trading strategy based on data mining historical returns data, especially one described in a best selling book.

 During the dot-com bubble and market collapse of 2001, the Motley Fool company removed 80% of its staff in three rounds of layoffs.
-It also closed its operations in Germany and Japan, which have since been re-established.

 Expansion

-In April 2002, The Motley Fool shifted to a subscription-based business model with the launch of its first subscription service for investment advice.
+In February 2002, The Motley Fool shifted to a subscription-based business model.
 The company launched its Stock Advisor program, offering subscribers monthly stock picks and premium investment education.

 The company also established free and subscription-based businesses in several countries.
-As of 2019, The Motley Fool has operations in the United Kingdom, Australia, Canada, Germany, and Japan.
+As of 2023, The Motley Fool has operations in the United Kingdom, Australia, and Canada.
 In October 2019, the company announced that it was shutting down operations in Singapore.
 A year later, in October 2020, the company announced that it was also shutting down operations in Hong Kong.

 In August 2018, the company launched a personal-finance sub-brand called The Ascent to provide personal finance product reviews and free educational resources.

 In September 2019, the Motley Fool launched two more sub-brands.
 Millionacres provides subscription-based real estate investing advice and real estate resources.

-On September 17, 2019, the Motley Fool launched its app, Investor Island.
-Investor Island is a real-time strategy board game based on investing.
-Players compete online to destroy each other's bases and gain a monopoly.
-Players collect stocks that reflect actual market data and give players money based on historical actions in the stock market.
-The Motley Fools claims that "everyone might just learn a little about the power of investing in the stock market" after playing their game.
-Investor Island is available on the iOS Appstore.
+On September 17, 2019, the Motley Fool launched its mobile game, Investor Island.